orionw/FollowIR/README.md

 ### Using a custom model

-Models should implement the following interface, **exactly as in MTEB**, implementing an `encode` function taking as inputs a list of sentences, and returning a list of embeddings (embeddings can be `np.array`, `torch.tensor`, etc.). **It must check for `instructions` in kwargs of the `encode` function and use them.
+Models should implement the following interface, **exactly as in MTEB**, implementing an `encode` function taking as inputs a list of sentences, and returning a list of embeddings (embeddings can be `np.array`, `torch.tensor`, etc.). **It must check for `instructions` in kwargs of the `encode` function and use them**.
 For inspiration, you can look at the [models/ section](https://github.com/orionw/mteb-instruct/tree/master/models) for a variety of model types.

 ```python
 class MyModel():